We just love pumpkin. Pumpkin scones, pumpkin pasta, roast pumpkin and steamed pumpkin. And now, PUMPKIN CAKE!

-- 75 grams Natvia (a natural sweetener) or equal quantities of raw sugar or Rapidura sugar (a low GI sugar)
+- 75 grams sugar (options include coconut or rapadura sugar (a low GI sugar)

 - 50g ground almonds

-- 50g sultanas, soaked in 30 ml of brandy or natural fruit juice until swollen (soak the sultanas for at least 30 minutes).
+- 50g sultanas, soaked in 30 ml of brandy, water or natural fruit juice until swollen (soak the sultanas for at least 30 minutes).